ShivanMalde/personal-website/src/content/about.md

 # Shivan Malde

 I'm a London-based DevOps Manager and Platform Engineer with a proven track record of delivering scalable and reliable infrastructure solutions.
 Over the past 7 years in the software industry, including 5 in a dedicated DevOps role — I have honed my skills in automation and optimization of the software development lifecycle through CI/CD using tools such as Terraform and Azure DevOps.
 I specialize in designing, implementing, and maintaining infrastructure on cloud platforms like Azure and AWS, with a particular focus on cloud native solutions like serverless functions, Docker, and Kubernetes.
-Passionate about using technology to enhance efficiency, reliability, and security of software systems, I'm eager to contribute to building a "paved road" that excellent engineering teams can safely take to the moon and back.
+Passionate about using technology to enhance efficiency, reliability, and security of software systems.

 ---